 Over 400 Personal Supporting Members (individuals) as well as about 250 Corporative Supporting Members (companies, associations, and communities) support Max Planck in a variety of ways.

 As multipliers or advocates, our members inform about our concerns.
 They represent and stand in for Max Planck Society in the public arena and support science and research in society at large.

 Every year, in addition to their membership fees, our Supporting Members donate to projects.
 With their support, they enable us to implement selected topics from our agenda for which funds would otherwise not be available.
 Just take a glance at the recently supported projects, below:

 Role and function of our members

 Since we are largely financed by public funds from the German federal and state governments, our private-law organizational form as a registered non-profit research organization guarantees our scientific autonomy.
-Thus, the Supporting Members also ensure our freedom of research.
+Thus, the Supporting Members ensure our freedom of research.

-The Supporting Members are also part of the Max Planck Community: multiple access and dialog formats are open to them.
-Depending on their personal interests or professional focus, they have exclusive access to our Max Planck Institutes, where speakers on specific research approaches and topics can also be arranged.
+Supporting Members are also part of the Max Planck Community: multiple access and dialog formats are open to them.
+Depending on their personal interests or professional focus, they have exclusive access to our Max Planck Institutes, where speakers on specific research approaches and topics can be arranged.